F18 PET scans test for the amyloid plaques that are the culprits behind Alzheimer’s.

 What are F18 Scans & What do they Show?

 F18 PET-scans use radiopharmaceuticals (radioactive drugs) to produce three-dimensional functional images of the brain.
 In taking F18 scans to see amyloid in the brain, the radiopharmaceutical is introduced into the body by injection into a vein and binds specifically to the amyloid protein.
 This enables visualization of areas in the brain where amyloid has clumped together into plaques.
-One of the new F18 PET-scan compounds called Amyvid florbetapir was approved by the U.S. Food and Drug Administration in April 2012.
+One of the F18 PET-scan compounds, approved by the U.S. Food and Drug Administration, is called Amyvid florbetapir.

 When using an F18 PET-scan to look into the brain of a person with dementia, doctors can get clarify some critical issues.